Malika Jeffries-EL

-Malika Jeffries-EL is an American chemist and associate professor of chemistry at Boston University studying organic semiconductors.
+Malika Jeffries-EL is an American chemist and Senior associate dean of the Graduate School of Arts & Sciences at Boston University studying organic semiconductors.
 Specifically, her research focuses on developing organic semiconductors that take advantage of the processing power of polymers and the electronic properties of semiconductors to create innovative electronic devices.
 She was elected as a Fellow of the American Chemical Society in 2018.

 Early life and education

 Jeffries-EL is from Brooklyn, New York and was the first in her immediate family to attend college.
 She was inspired to become a scientist by Mae Jemison, an American engineer, physicist, and astronaut who was the first black woman to travel to space.
 Jeffries-EL earned BA degrees in Chemistry and Africana Studies from Wellesley College in 1996.
-In 1999 she earned her Master's degree in Chemistry from The George Washington University (GWU).
+In 1999 she earned her master's degree in chemistry from George Washington University (GWU).
 In 2002, Jeffries-EL completed her PhD in Synthetic Chemistry at GWU.
 Richard Tarkka supervised her.